Medical expert of the article

 Diagnostics folded tongue

-Diagnosis is usually based on a clinical assessment of the protruding tongue.
+Diagnosis is usually made based on clinical assessment by examining the protruding tongue.

-When examining patients regarding possible concomitant conditions, appropriate tests are prescribed and, if necessary, instrumental diagnostics are carried out.
+When examining patients for possible concomitant conditions, appropriate tests are prescribed and, if necessary, instrumental diagnostics are carried out.

 Differential diagnosis